Academic Interests and Areas of Expertise

 - College of Notre Dame, Belmont, California

-- Organization Specialists, LLC, San Antonio, Texas: Co-Owner
+- Organization Specialists, LLC, San Antonio, Texas: Owner

 - Cultural Development Institute, Aromas, California: Research Director